SohailSTFC/MFEM_OxfordNanoSystems/README.md

 ![image](Imgs/Sample0Mesh.PNG)

-This problem is run using the following commmand options if built with MPI:
+This problem is run using the following commmand options if built with MPI (the number of processes can be increased to reflect the number of available cores however by default its set to 1):

 `mpirun -np 1 ./EMsampleProb`.